-Māori were more likely to have participated in at least one of the cultural activities included in the survey than the European or Pacific groups (Māori 97 percent; European 93 percent; Pacific 92 percent).
+Māori were more likely to have participated in at least one of the cultural activities included in the survey than European or Pacific peoples (Māori 97 percent; European 93 percent; Pacific 92 percent).
 Popular activities experienced by Māori included visiting a marae (69 percent) and attending a popular live music performance (40 percent).
-European New Zealanders were more likely to report visiting an art gallery or museum than other groups (51 percent), while Pacific people had the highest rate of participation in community-based ethnic or cultural activities (39 percent).
+European New Zealanders were more likely to report visiting an art gallery or museum than other groups (51 percent), while Pacific peoples had the highest rate of participation in community-based ethnic or cultural activities (39 percent).

-Table L3.1 Proportion (%) of population aged 15+ who had participated in cultural activities by activity type and ethnic group
+Table L3.1Proportion (%) of population aged 15 and over who had participated in cultural activities, by activity type and ethnic group, 2001/2002

-Māori Pacific people European
+Māori Pacific peoples European

 In the previous 12 months

-Art gallery/museum 42 27 51
+Art gallery, museum 42 27 51

-Book purchase 40 29 45

 Popular live music performance 40 27 39

 Theatrical performance 18 19 30

 Visited a marae 69 22 14

-Community-based ethnic/cultural activities 20 39 14
+Ethnic/cultural activities 20 39 14

 In the previous four weeks

+Book purchase 40 29 45

 Visited public library 34 31 39

 Music purchase 32 33 34

 Video, DVD hire 39 26 31

 Going to movies 23 21 30

 Any cultural activity 97 92 93